 Carbon dioxide plays a major role as a component of the carbon cycle in which carbon is exchanged between the atmosphere, the terrestrial biosphere (which includes freshwater systems and soil), the oceans, and sediments (including fossil fuels).
 These interactions are complex and widespread.
 They undoubtedly can be, and are, influenced by many types of human activities, but the extent to which humans have impacted these processes, and will impact them in the future, remains the subject of much research and debate.

-(Much more on CO2 in air can be found on our "Air" page).
+(Much more on the CO2 content of air can be found on our "Air" page).

 Properties: